raphaellmsousa/ForROS/README.md

 ## Instructions

 ##### 1. Create the follow catking workspace:
 Obs.: Pay attention!!!!
-The workspace name must be as follow, because we need this path to find the CNN model in the rosi_forros node.
+The workspace name must be as follow, because we need this name and path to find the CNN model in the rosi_forros node.
 ```sh
 mkdir -p ~/catkin_ws_forros/src
 cd ~/catkin_ws_forros/src